In the province of Catania stand another gem of the Sicilian Baroque: Caltagirone.

 The symbol of Caltagirone is for sure the famous Scalinata di Santa Maria del Monte, a staircase with 142 steps, each one decorated with ceramic tiles.

-The staircase starts from Piazza del Municipio, the town hall square and the goes up until the Church that takes the same name.
-I suggest to start from the bottom in order to enjoy the view of the tiles on each step.
+The staircase starts from Piazza del Municipio, the town hall square.
+Then, it goes up until the Church that takes the same name.
+I suggest starting from the bottom in order to enjoy the view of the tiles on each step.

-If you are in Sicily in August plan a visit on the 15th, because for the celebration called ‘Ferragosto’ the entire staircase is filled with little candles.
+If you are in Sicily in August plan a visit on the 15th.
+In fact, for the celebration called ‘Ferragosto’ the entire staircase is filled with little candles.

-If you are here only for one day, I suggest to take the little tourist train for a nice tour around the city, municipal garden included.
-It costs 5 euros per adults, but children under 10 yo only pay 2.5 euros.
-99.9999% the explanation is in Italian.
+If you are here only for one day, I suggest taking the little tourist train for a nice tour around the city, the municipal garden included.
+It costs 5 euros per adult, but children under 10 yo only pay 2.5 euros.
+99.9999% of the explanation is in Italian.
 The driver assured me that they can set the automatic explanation (one for all the visitors) in other languages.
-At the moment I took the train, August 2017, it didn’t work.
-So, if you are a big group, ask for an explanation in English or in your language, but be prepared to hear “sorry, it only works the Italian one”.
+The moment I took the train, in August 2017, it didn’t work.
+So, if you are a big group, ask for an explanation in English or in your language, but be prepared to hear “Sorry, it only works the Italian one”.

-Keep the ticket, because if you visit other cities, you might have a little discount on the train of that city.
+Keep the ticket, because if you visit other cities, you might have a little discount on the train in that city.

 You can reach Caltagirone by car or by train.
 There are two lines that stop here from Catania, the nearby province, and Messina.